kateliev/TypeRig/Docs/GUI/TR-Panel-Basics.md

 **Glyphs row** includes the following options _(radio buttons)_:
 - **Glyph**: Will perform actions only on a single Glyph that is active or selected in GW, FW or any other FL window that allows character/glyph to be selected;
-- **Window**: Will perform actions in all glyphs in current active Text Window (TW); _Have in mind that any window that offers text to be entered could be considered as TW thus GW is actually an TW._
+- **Window**: Will perform actions in all glyphs in current active Text Window (TW); _Have in mind that any window that offers text to be entered could be considered as TW thus GW is actually a TW._
 - **Selection**: Will take all of the selected glyphs in FW;
 - **Font**: Is self explanatory. _(It is disabled for safety reasons)_